herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Architecture Overview.md

 - Specialized layout-oriented property groups
 - Clear boundaries between style and layout responsibilities

-## Caching Strategy

-Multi-level caching improves performance:

-- Element-level style caching
-- Property-level caching for custom properties
-- Intelligent invalidation based on dependencies
-- Hash-based identity for style sharing opportunities

 ## Conclusion

-This architecture provides a solid foundation for a high-performance style system aligned with modern browser engines.
+The enhanced architecture with dedicated dependency injection provides a solid foundation for a high-performance style system aligned with modern browser engines.
 It enables efficient processing of complex stylesheets while supporting modern CSS features and maintaining compatibility with AngleSharp's existing interfaces.